News

 • Explanation: This criterion evaluates how effectively the writing communicates its purpose to the intended reader.
 The purpose should be:

-• Immediately Apparent: Clearly introduced early in the document, giving the reader a quick understanding of what the letter is about.
+• Immediately Apparent: Clearly introduced early in the document, giving the reader a quick understanding of the letter.

 • Sufficiently Expanded: Developed throughout the letter by providing relevant details and explanations.